Last updated on October 12th, 2018 at 11:20 am

 You might also enjoy these Slow Cooker Dinner ideas!

+Love Potato Soup but don’t have an Instant Pot?
+Try this delicious recipe for The Best Potato Soup!
+This vegetable soup looks amazing too.
 This Crock-Pot Potato Soup from Kim at Today’s Creative Blog and Potato Soup by Jen at Tatertots & Jello is tasty too!